-S&C then sent a freedom of information (FOI) request to Ofcom asking for the addresses of all That’s TV studios and offices.
+S&C then sent a FOI request to Ofcom asking for the addresses of all That’s TV studios and offices.
 The regulator is now using freedom of information laws to withhold this information but has confirmed that some licences do not have a studio and/or main production base in the licensed area.

 So where will That’s Solent operate from?

 It is understood from Ofcom’s FOI reply that six of That’s TV’s 20 stations already do not have a studio or office in the licensed area.
 Five licences have an office in the licensed area but use a studio outside of the area to record programmes.